Equine Health Benefits of Blueberries

 Polyphenols are a large class of chemical compounds synthesized by fruits, vegetables, teas, cocoa and other plants.
 Polyphenols are divided into several groups, one of which is represented by flavonoids.
 These compounds are known to possess certain health benefits.
 For instance, polyphenols have antioxidant, anti-inflammatory, anti-carcinogenic and other biological properties, and research indicates that they may protect from oxidative stress that leads to some diseases.
 Polyphenols also play an important role as a prebiotic, increasing the ratio of beneficial bacteria in your gut.

 Flavonoids are a group of plant metabolites thought to provide health benefits through cell signaling pathways and antioxidant effects.
 Plants produce flavonoids as a protection against parasites, oxidative injury and harsh climatic conditions.
-Flavonoids are further divided in several subclasses: anthocyanins, flavanols, flavanones, flavonols, flavones and isoflavones.
+Flavonoids are further divided into several subclasses: anthocyanins, flavanols, flavanones, flavonols, flavones and isoflavones.
 Anthocyanins are found in the pigment that gives blueberries their gorgeous blue color.
 So, plants rich in flavonoids and polyphenols are very, very good for a body.
 Yours.
 Mine.
 Your horse's.

 If you're still not impressed, check out the nutrition profile of these little guys.
 One cup of raw blueberries provides: